ahmadawais/hacktoberfest/README.md

 <hr>

 ### Setup
-###### You need a working git installation as prerequisite.
+###### You need a working git installation as a prerequisite.
 Git flow works on OSX, Linux and Windows.

 ##### OSX Homebrew:
 ```